Low-rank Adaptation of Large Language Model Rescoring for Parameter-Efficient Speech Recognition: Approach

 \subsection{Low-rank adaptation to ASR rescoring}

-In the previous adaptation of BERT to the rescoring task, the pretrained weights $\Phi_0$ of BERT are updated to $\Phi_0 + \Delta \Phi$ by following the gradient for minimizing the MWER loss.
+In the previous modification of BERT for the rescoring task, the pretrained weights $\Phi_0$ of BERT are updated to $\Phi_0 + \Delta \Phi$ by following the gradient for minimizing the MWER loss.
 The process of learning task-relevant parameters $\Delta \Phi$ is known as the full fine-tuning process.
-In the full fine-tuning process, the dimension of the learned parameters $|\Delta \Phi|$ equals that of pretrained weights $|\Phi_0|$.
+In the full fine-tuning process, the dimension of the learned parameters $|\Delta \Phi|$ equals that of the pretrained weights $|\Phi_0|$.

 As shown by \cite{aghajanyan2020intrinsic}, pretrained language models have a low intrinsic dimension and can learn efficiently through a low-dimensional reparameterization.
 Inspired by this finding and the success of low-rank adaptation of large language models in NLP tasks \cite{hu2021lora}, we propose adapting BERT for the rescoring task by learning a low-rank representation $\Theta$ that has a much smaller dimension than $\Phi_0$, or $|\Theta| \ll |\Phi_0|$.